AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/audit-zendesk-data.md

 ---
 title: Audit Zendesk data
-description: Learn the steps for exporting your Zendesk data.
+description: Audit your Zendesk data in Commerce Intelligence by exporting it to a downloadable file.
+Use the export to pinpoint discrepancies and verify accuracy.
 exl-id: 3c8dcc72-3623-4c4e-a941-f431a97571e0
 role: Admin, Developer, User
 feature: Commerce Tables, Data Warehouse Manager, Data Integration, Data Import/Export